 A lot has been talked and discussed about Khadi; some associate it with freedom movement and Gandhian philosophy others take it as our future means to a sustainable economy.
-While we believe, to maintain a balanced approach, question every mind-set around Khadi and we urge everyone to do the same.
-Through this approach, we believe, one shall actually make an informed decision about it.
+While we believe, to maintain a balanced approach, one should question every mind-set around Khadi.
+And we urge everyone to do the same.
+Through this approach, one shall actually make an informed decision about it.

 Talking about informed decisions.
-We and our friends who work with Khadi and in handicrafts often come across family, friends and patrons who know the historical and philosophical importance of Khadi but fail to understand what exactly it is in more physical/practical form.
+We and our friends who work with Khadi and in handicrafts often come across family, friends and patrons who know the historical and philosophical importance of Khadi but fail to understand what exactly it is in physical/practical form.
 As we always say, the true joy lies in understanding and then questioning the basics.
 So first things first!
 Let’s try answering these questions-

 What is Khadi?